 Through Corporate and Community Relations, PECO maintains longstanding partnerships with many local, community organizations to support workforce development initiatives across the Greater Philadelphia region.
 We continue to strengthen these relationships, to serve as a leader in building the energy workforce of the future.
-By partnering with organizations like Philadelphia OIC, Philadelphia Energy Authority, School District of Philadelphia, Project H.O.M.E., and all the local community colleges; PECO aims to ensure that all the communities we serve have exposure and access to the emerging job opportunities within the energy industry.
+By partnering with organizations like Philadelphia OIC, Philadelphia Energy Authority (PEA), School District of Philadelphia, Energy Coordinating Agency (ECA), and all the local community colleges; PECO aims to ensure that all the communities we serve have exposure and access to the emerging job opportunities within the energy industry.

 At PECO, workforce development is the way we power and transform communities that need us the most.
 People are key to the success of our business and the driving force behind the work we do.
 From investing in educational and training opportunities to facilitating end-to-end job placement workshops aimed to create a healthier and more equitable economy, we are committed to addressing economic inequities in underserved communities where there is disproportionately high unemployment, low income and wealth gaps.

 To enhance the employability of those who reside in the communities that PECO serves with particular emphasis on the underserved by creating opportunities inside and outside of the company.

 Through our long-established Corporate and Community Relations partnerships, PECO workforce development programs are embedded in diverse communities throughout our service territories.
 Our strategic priorities are focused on igniting STEM in young minds; eliminating barriers to economic empowerment; equipping work-ready adults and youth for family-supporting careers and engineering new ideas!

 The Philadelphia Tribune